Olive-striped Flycatcher

 About the Olive-striped Flycatcher

 The Olive-striped Flycatcher belongs to the family Tyrannidae, within the order Passeriformes.
-These birds typically live 5-8 years with a maximum recorded of 10 years.
+These birds typically live typically around 4-6 years, with some living up to 9 years..

 How to Identify a Olive-striped Flycatcher